-South Pacific albacore are exploited by a variety of longline fleets, by an international troll fleet operating seasonally in the region of the STCZ, and by a domestic troll fleet in New Zealand coastal waters.
+South Pacific albacore are exploited by a variety of longline fleets, by a domestic troll fleet in New Zealand coastal waters, and by a small international troll fleet operating seasonally in the region of the STCZ.

-Prior to 2001, South Pacific albacore catches were 25,000-40,000 mt per annum, although a significant peak was attained in 1989 (48,562 mt), when the driftnet fishery was operating.
-Since 2001, catches have exceeded 50,000 mt, primarily due to the growth in several Pacific Island domestic longline fisheries.
-The 2002 South Pacific albacore catch of 65,471 mt was the highest on record, with the 2004 catch also approaching this level.
-The South Pacific albacore catch in 2005 declined to 53,692 mt, with a reduction in catches in all fisheries.
+Prior to 2001, south Pacific albacore catches were in the range 25,000-40,000 mt, although a significant peak was attained in 1989 (48,562 mt), when driftnet fishing was in existence.
+Since 2001, catches have easily exceeded this range, primarily as a result of the growth in several Pacific Islands domestic longline fisheries.
+The south Pacific albacore catch in 2006 (68,324 mt) was the highest on record, primarily due to a record catch in the longline fishery.

-During the post-driftnet era, longline has accounted for most (greater than 75%) of the South Pacific albacore catch, while the troll catches have been 3000-8000 mt per annum (Figure 51).
-The WCP-CA albacore catch (115,353 mt in 2005) includes catches from the north Pacific (by longline, pole-and-line and troll fisheries) and generally accounts for 80-90% of the total Pacific catch of albacore.
+During the post-driftnet era, longline has accounted for most (> 75%) of the south Pacific albacore catch, while the troll fishery has caught 3,000-8,000 mt during the November - April fishing season (Figure 51).
+The WCP-CA albacore catch (102,377 mt in 2006) includes north Pacific catches (from the longline, pole-and-line and troll fisheries) and typically contributes around 80-90% of the total Pacific catch of albacore.